-SPPGA and Options Community Services Society have partnered together in a working group of UBC and community partners to host a one-day forum on refugee and migration issues in fall 2018.
+SPPGA and Options Community Services Society have partnered together in a working group of UBC and community partners to host an annual symposium on refugee and migration issues.

 Options is a non-profit society and registered charity dedicated to making a difference.

-SPPGA’s engagement with Global Affairs Canada involves them as a client in our MPPGA program’s Global Policy Project; as a co-op employer as part of our MPPGA Arts Co-op Program, and as an employer of our graduates.
+SPPGA’s engagement with Global Affairs Canada involves them as a client in our MPPGA program’s Global Policy Project; as a Co-op employer as part of our MPPGA Arts Co-op Program, and as an employer of our MPPGA graduates.

 GAC is the department in the Government of Canada that manages Canada's diplomatic and consular relations, to encourage the country's international trade, and to lead Canada's international development and humanitarian assistance.